EvanKiser/points-party/README.md

 # Points Party

 Hey 👋 it's Evan from [Points Party](https://wwww.pointsparty.io).
-Let's get your startup off the ground, FAST ⚡️
+Let's get your startup off the ground, FAST!⚡️

 <sub>**Watch/Star the repo to be notified when updates are pushed**</sub>